Cheysha/Tetrafource/README.md

 - [ ] fix broken saving ui element that never goes away, signal issue?
 - [ ] fix 4.x autotiles, water, etc

-Immediate issues
+## Issue Tracker
-- [x]room transitions take pplayer to (random?) wrong location/ tweening entity wrong
+- [x] multiplayer, otherplayers not visible, network object is updating, but not updateing playernode?/ entity. pos to position
-- [ ] multiplayer crashes on client logon, client player not getting what it needs?
+- [x] room transitions take pplayer to (random?) wrong location/ tweening entity wrong
-- [ ] zone transitions bounce when changing between two, tween issue?
+- [x] multiplayer crashes on client logon, client player not getting what it needs? / numerous, fixed
-- [ ] Enemies on overworld apper to be frozen
+- [x] zone transitions bounce when changing between two, tween issue? / tween issue
-- [ ] nothing destroyed from overwordld
+- [x] Enemies on overworld apper to be frozen / active zone, collisionlayer

-## What Changed
+- [x] nothing destroyed from overwordld / tilemap update
 - this is a ton of work
 - found really weird thing where one layer on one map had a -16 vertical offset, took away offset and fixed map. also took the line out of the import script that gave the offset back. idk what that was all about
 - changes in file acess api